Eyes Can't Always Tell: Fusing Eye Tracking and User Priors for User Modeling under AI Advice Conditions: Methods

 \subsubsection{Materials: stimuli and apparatus}

 We developed a custom web-based interface to present stimuli and collect participants’ responses.
 Each task consisted of a binary fact-checking claim (True/False) with supporting context.
 The interface displayed the LLM-generated answer.
-After each trial, participants provided their decision and self-reported ratings.
-The factual claims were adapted from a public fact-checking QA dataset~\citep{strategyqa}.
+After each trial, participants provided their self-reported decisions and ratings.
+The factual claims were adapted from the public StrategyQA dataset~\citep{strategyqa}.
 For each claim, we prepared two AI advice variants matched in length and format: (i) Correct-AI advice aligned with the ground-truth, and (ii) Incorrect-AI advice whose recommendation was intentionally flipped to be incorrect while keeping surface-level style comparable.
 We conducted an internal check to ensure the manipulation of advice.
 Examples of the claim and AI advice are added in the supplementary material.

 Fig~\ref{fig:lab_gaze_heatmap} shows that experiment was run on a Windows PC with a 27" monitor (1920 x 1080, 100 Hz).
 A Tobii Pro Fusion eye tracker (60\,Hz) recorded eye-tracking signals~\citep{tobii_pro}.
 Stimuli and questionnaires were presented through PsychoPy~\citep{psychopy}, which synchronized experimental tasks with recording to ensure precise alignment.